Norwegian Wood

 sour stink.
 Blackish

-grime and bits of indefinable matter clung to all the bowls and dishes
+grime and bits of indefinable matter clung to all the bowls and

 on the shelves, and the fl oors were littered with instant ramen